Sam Moore's avatar

 Joe Seifi's avatar

-Joe Seifi19 days ago
+Joe Seifi4 months ago

 Been using Copilot for about 6 months now and honestly it's changed how I code.
 The key is being specific in your comments - instead of // sort array try // sort users array by registration date descending.
 Way better suggestions.